travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ## Starting a debug VM via API

-In addition to using the debug button, a debug build may be started via API (which is the only way to do it for public repositories).

-Here is an example for a public repository.
-Token should be set to your Travis CI token, and the job ID (`$id`) should point to the job you want to debug.
+To start a build in debug mode via API, send a `POST` request to the job's `debug` endpoint, along with your [Travis CI API token](/user/triggering-builds/) in the `Authorization` header.
+As public repositories do not show the Debug button, this is the only way to restart builds in the debug mode.

 ```sh-session
 $ curl -s -X POST \